microsoft/qsharp-compiler/src/QuantumSdk/README.md

 The NuGet version of the Sdk package.

 The following properties can be configured to customize the build:

+- `CsharpGeneration`:
+Specifies whether to generate C# code as part of the compilation process.
+Setting this property to false may prevent certain interoperability features or integration with other pieces of the Quantum Development Kit.

+- `IncludeQsharpCorePackages`:
+Specifies whether the packages providing the basic language support for Q# are referenced.
+This property is set to true by default.
+If set to false, the Sdk will not reference any Q# libraries.

 - `QscExe`:
 The command to invoke the Q# compiler.
 The value set by default invokes the Q# compiler that is packaged as tool with the Sdk.
 The default value can be accessed via the `DefaultQscExe` property.